The image was generated using AI

 For 3 years I studied at a music school — accordion.

 In 1991 I graduated from university with a degree in systems engineering.
-In 2009 I started obtaining a second higher education in psychology, but due to reasons beyond my control I was unable to complete it.
+In 2009 I started obtaining a second higher education in psychotherapy, but due to reasons beyond my control I was unable to complete it.

 Since the 3rd year of university (1988) I have been engaged in innovation: I actively participated in scientific work at the department of the university where I studied.